gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * OPT5 (Optional) - Specify the behavior of the handler in case of failure to retrieve a public key for the specific node: no.

-* OPT6 (Optional) - Specify possible or required payload formats for specific error cases: no.
+* OPT6 (Optional) - Specify possible or required payload formats for specific error cases: see {{ssec-join-req-processing}} as a 4.00 Bad Request response to a Joining Request.

 # Document Updates # {#sec-document-updates}